General Effective Theories of Black Holes in the Large D Limit: General H-type effective equations

 Note that to organize the $1/D$ expansion, it is not the metric itself---whose components naively mix different orders---that should be examined, but rather the way the metric functions enter the equations of motion.
 For instance $S(t,\vec{x},\rho)$ enters in the equations exponentiated to $n+1$, thus rendering $s$ a leading-order term like $f_i$ or $\gamma_{ij}$.

 This form of the metric already satisfies the lowest-order terms of each component of the Einstein equations \eqref{eq:Einseqs}, with $s(t,\vec{x})$, $f_i(t,\vec{x})$, and $\gamma_{ij}(t,\vec{x})$ remaining arbitrary functions, which thus act as asymptotic sources.
 Note that there is no arbitrariness or $(t,\vec{x})$-dependence in the asymptotic form of the $g_{tt}$ component $A$; this follows from our gauge choices.
 A different radial gauge could yield varying sources in $A$.
+Even within this ansatz, the definition of the asymptotic sources retains a residual gauge dependence through the transformations \eqref{eq:rgauge}, whose implications we will analyze in the next subsection.

 In the effective equations, all indices are raised and lowered with the spatial metric $\gamma_{ij}$, from which we also define the usual covariant derivative $\nabla_i$ and Ricci tensor $R_{ij}$.

 To proceed, we substitute this ansatz into the Einstein equations~\eqref{eq:Einseqs} and expand them in powers of $1/D$.\footnote{The calculations were performed using \textsl{Mathematica}.} At the next order in $1/D$, we can integrate the radial dependence in $G^{(1)}_{ij}$ and $S^{(1)}$ and impose regularity at the horizon.
 We obtain